ethan-25/only-philly-sports/README.md

 ## Features

-* Scheduled game times for the Sixers, Phillies, and Flyers
+* Scheduled game times for the Sixers, Phillies, and Flyers (Eagles scores are a work in progress)
 * Live scores are updated after a refresh
 * Final scores posted at the end of each game